-NOTE: As much as a significant similarity between the three skin conditions, different symptoms also exist.
+NOTE: As much as there is a significant similarity between the three skin conditions, different symptoms exist.
 If you have any abnormalities on your feet, keenly observe the abnormality and record the symptoms you can see.

 Once you get well versed with the different symptoms, identify the type of skin condition affecting your feet.

 If you get confused about which skin condition affects your feet, seek advice from a professional doctor for early treatment.

-Remember that addressing the skin condition early enough and treating it correctly will significantly help avoid further complications, which might cost a lot.
+Remember that addressing the skin condition early enough and treating it correctly will help avoid further complications, which might cost a lot.

 Can I Get a Pedicure?

 One of the similarities between these skin conditions is that they are all contagious and can spread from one person to another.

 Having a pedicure when any skin conditions are left untreated will spread the infection to other unaffected areas of the feet.

-After observing the symptoms of any of the conditions, visit a professional medical practitioner to give you the right treatment before having the pedicure.
+After observing the symptoms of any of the conditions, visit a professional medical practitioner to give you the proper treatment before having the pedicure.